ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/faqs/index.md

 Both proof-of-work and proof-of-stake are mechanisms that economically disincentivize malicious actors from spamming or defrauding the network.
 In both cases, nodes that actively participate in consensus put some asset "into the network" that they will lose if they misbehave.

-In proof-of-work this asset is energy.
-The node, known as a miner, runs an algorithm that aims to compute a value with a specific format faster than any other node.
-If they manage, they have the right to propose a block to the chain.
-In order to change the history of the chain, or dominate the block proposal, a miner would have to have so much computing power that they always win the race.
-The energy required to "mine" using proof-of-work is a real world asset that miners pay for.
+In proof-of-work, this asset is energy.
+The node, known as a miner, runs an algorithm that aims to compute a value faster than any other node.
+The fastest node has the right to propose a block to the chain.
+To change the history of the chain or dominate the block proposal, a miner would have to have so much computing power that they always win the race.
+The energy required to "mine" using proof-of-work is a real-world asset that miners pay for.

 Proof-of-stake requires nodes, known as validators, to explicitly submit a crypto asset to a smart contract.
-If they misbehave then this crypto can be destroyed.
-This is a direct "staking" of assets directly into the chain, rather indirectly via energy expenditure.
+If a validator misbehaves, this crypto can be destroyed because they are "staking" their assets directly into the chain instead of indirectly via energy expenditure.

 Proof-of-work is much more energy-hungry because electricity is burned in the mining process.
-Proof-of-stake, on the other hand, requires only a very small amount of energy - Ethereum validators cna even run on a low-powered device such as Raspberry Pi.
+Proof-of-stake, on the other hand, requires only a very small amount of energy - Ethereum validators can even run on a low-powered device such as Raspberry Pi.
 Ethereum's proof-of-stake mechanism is thought to be more secure than proof-of-work because the cost to attack is greater, and the consequences to an attacker are more severe.

-Proof-of-work versus proof-of-stake has long been a hotly debated topic.
-A great summary of the arguments is provided in this [blog post](https://vitalik.ca/general/2017/12/31/pos_faq.html#what-are-the-benefits-of-proof-of-stake-as-opposed-to-proof-of-work) and this debate between Justin Drake and Lyn Alden:
+Proof-of-work versus proof-of-stake is a contentious topic.
+[Vitalik Buterin's blog](https://vitalik.ca/general/2017/12/31/pos_faq.html#what-are-the-benefits-of-proof-of-stake-as-opposed-to-proof-of-work) and the debate between Justin Drake and Lyn Alden give a good summary of the arguments.

 <iframe width="500" height="300" src="https://www.youtube.com/embed/1m12zgJ42dI" title="The PoW vs. PoS Debate | Lyn Alden & Justin Drake" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>